 For marketing to feel truly inclusive and accessible, brands must think about people with disabilities holistically, and consider the full spectrum of markers that comprise identity.
 Beyond disability, gender, race, ethnicity, sexual orientation, age, and education level are just a few of the additional ways that people may identify themselves.

-Failing to recognise and reflect intersectionality in your messages runs the risk of reducing disabled people’s multidimensional identities into oversimplified stories that can perpetuate stereotypes, rather than uplifting them.
+Failing to recognize and reflect intersectionality in your messages runs the risk of reducing disabled people’s multidimensional identities into oversimplified stories that can perpetuate stereotypes, rather than uplifting them.
 An excellent rule of thumb is to always opt for nuanced narratives, preferably ones that come directly from the people who are part of the narrative.

 One example of this is our campaign, “A CODA Story,” which shares the multigenerational personal experience of Tony Lee, an Asian American Googler and a child of deaf adults (CODA).
 The film portrays Lee and his family as they bridge gaps in distance and communication during the pandemic by using Google’s assistive technologies.